-Finally in 2010, the Town contracted with Wachs, Inc. and completed a leak detection survey of the entire water distribution system.
-Findings will allow the town to locate possible system water leaks and fine-tune the water conservation program.
+Jaffrey is committed to water conservation and has continued with a program to perform leak detection of the entire water distribution system.
+Findings allow the Water Department to locate and repair distribution system water leaks and fine-tune the water conservation program.
+Average daily water production was reduced significantly over the past year.